 Let’s start with the basics — when two NBA teams play each other, one team is considered more likely to win (the favorite) while the other more likely to lose (the underdog).
 If you were to place a moneyline bet on the underdog, you’d win more money than if you had bet on the favorite; after all, you deserve a bigger reward for picking the less likely winner.
 Based on the payouts set by the sportsbook, you can calculate the implied probability of each team winning the game.

 In theory, the implied probability of winning your bet should be identical to the probability of your team winning the game.
-In reality, the sportsbooks don’t always set their odds that way.
+In reality, sportsbooks don’t set their odds that way.
 Instead, they invite action on both sides so the amount of money at stake is balanced, thus reducing their risk and maximizing their profit.
-If sportsbooks have too much money on one team, they may move the odds away from the game’s “true” win probabilities.

-For example, let’s say the Milwaukee Bucks (the team with the best record in 2019-20) are playing against the New York Knicks (a team with… not the best record).
+For example, let’s say the Milwaukee Bucks (the team with the best record last year) are playing against the New York Knicks (a team with… not the best record).
 If bettors rush to bet on the Bucks, the sportsbooks may get nervous about paying out a lot of money if the Bucks win.
 So they decide to reduce their payout for the Bucks and increase their payout for the Knicks, thus incentivizing more money to be placed on the Knicks’ side.